 Time to Consider Surgery?

-If alternatives haven't helped with your knee, hip, or shoulder pain, talk to a doctor about joint replacement.
+If other joint treatments haven't helped with your knee, hip, or shoulder pain, talk to a doctor about joint replacement surgery.

 If you have arthritis, are recovering from an injury, or have chronic joint pain, talk with your doctor before starting any new physical activity.
 They may suggest you begin with physical therapy, so you learn how to exercise safely without doing further damage to your joints.